bielcardona/LGTGenerators/README.md

 * `counting_generators.ipynb`: This script generates all the different LGT generators of (small) given level up to isomorphism.
 It outputs the number of such generators.
 * `evolution_model.ipynb`: This script implements the stochastic model of evolution described in the paper.
 It performs several simulations with different parameters and displays the results.
-* `Lev5Gen.txt`: This file contains the level-$k$ generators (k=1,...,5) obtained from http://igm.univ-mlv.fr/~gambette/ProgGenerators.php in DOT format.
+* `Lev5Gen.txt`: This file contains the level-k generators (k=1,...,5) obtained from http://igm.univ-mlv.fr/~gambette/ProgGenerators.php in DOT format.